 - Ensuring that the company’s online presence is being fully utilised / optimised to fulfil its overall potential, supporting the overall business strategy

 - Consideration of omnichannel offering (including marketplaces and social media).

 - Optimising the company’s online presence to ensure domestic and international visibility (e.g. web enhancement and localisation, associated business process enhancements, search engine optimisation etc.)

 - Enhancing related “back end” systems (e.g. product presentation, supply chain management, systems integration to improve consumer experience etc.).

-Therefore, applications which do not propose company expenditure on the project of a minimum of €20,000 will be considered ineligible (the grant will reimburse up to 50% of eligible expenditure as set out below);
+Therefore, applications which do not propose company expenditure on the project of a minimum of €12,500 will be considered ineligible (the grant will reimburse up to 80% of eligible expenditure as set out below).

 Eligible costs include:

-- Fees of established external consultant(s) to develop a digital strategy and further develop / enhance the company’s transactional website or online presence.
-The grant must be used to introduce additional functionality;
+- Fees of established External Service Provider(s) to further develop / enhance the company’s transactional website or online presence.
+The grant must be used to introduce additional functionality and

 Ineligible costs include:

-- Upgrades to existing online channels that would happen anyway or could be considered business as usual;
+- Upgrades to existing online channels that would happen anyway or could be considered business as usual

 How do I apply?